cairnswm/cleveralarm/README.md

 alarm.Start()
 ```

 Starts the alarm.
-If the alarm has already been started an start is called again, different possible outcomes could occur accoring to the javascript interpreter.
+If the alarm has already been started and start is called again, different possible outcomes could occur according to the javascript interpreter.
 Rather use Restart() after the initial start

 Calls the onStart event handler if provided.